How to Store and Maintain Formwork Plywood for Maximum Reuse

 Why Storage and Maintenance Determine Your Cost Per Pour

 The reuse rating printed on a formwork plywood data sheet is a maximum, not a guarantee.
-A Form Extra panel rated for 15+ reuses will only reach that number if it is stored, cleaned, and maintained correctly between pours.
+A Pro Form panel rated for up to 20 reuses will only reach that number if it is stored, cleaned, and maintained correctly between pours.
 Neglect any part of the maintenance cycle and the same panel might last eight pours — or fewer.

 The financial impact is significant.
 A panel costing $38 that achieves 15 reuses delivers a cost per pour of $2.53.
 The same panel achieving only 8 reuses costs $4.75 per pour — an 88% increase in forming cost per square metre, compounded across every panel on the project.
 Proper maintenance is not optional; it is the single largest variable in formwork economics after the initial panel selection.